-Michal Labanič (pictured left, with his American friends, on pilgrimage in Rome) was born in Scheibbs, Austria while his father was studying in Gaming at the International Theological Institute.
+Michal Labanič (pictured right, with his American friends) was born in Scheibbs, Austria while his father was studying in Gaming at the International Theological Institute.
 Michal now lives in the small village of Veľký Ruskov in Slovakia with his family.
 He is 19 years old and likes drawing, reading, and watching good movies.
 He is currently the only LCI-sponsored student who is studying in Gaming, Austria this Fall semester.

 How did you find out about LCI?
 And why did you want to study in Gaming?